AbdallahDev/events_flutter/README.md

 # events_flutter

-This new flutter application to view the events from the web events app using the APIs, and on the android and the ios apps.
+This new flutter application to view the events from the web events app using the APIs, and That for the android and the ios apps.

 ## Getting Started